High Blood Sugar Symptoms and Treatment

 - Whenever your child’s blood glucose is greater than 14.0 mmol/L, check for ketones.

 - If the blood glucose is high due to illness, follow the 10 Safety Rules for Illness Management or, if you are uncertain about what to do, call your doctor or diabetes nurse educator.

 - If your child is on a Conventional insulin program, it is NOT helpful to give more (intermediate-acting) N/NPH at bedtime for high blood glucose.
 Your child’s doctor will give you guidelines on how much extra rapid-acting insulin to give, using your “correction formula” or “sliding scale”.
 To make sure the correction is working, check the blood glucose two to three hours later.

-A high blood glucose without ketones is not harmful in the short term.
+High blood glucose without ketones is not harmful in the short term.
 If there is a pattern of high blood glucose, contact your child’s health care team for possible insulin dose adjustments.

 The above information was reviewed for content accuracy by clinical staff of the Alberta Children’s Hospital Diabetes Clinic.